- Your Dog Ate Chicken Bones, What To Do? Here Are 5 Important Steps To Follow - July 15, 2022

 - You and your partner decide to part ways–and you both want Fido to go your way.

-So when is a dog legally yours?
 In most of these cases, there are a few basic steps you as a dog owner will want to have taken before you and Fido might ever find yourselves in one of these situations, including:

 - Properly licensing Fido according to your locality’s requirements